Albert2424/TFM/INITIAL_CONFIG/README.md

 # BSTATES REPOSITORY

-Following with the idea of generating different configurations in order to run the _WESTPA_ simulation, since westpa requires a `/bstates` directory with all the initial states, this can be generated using the program `bstates.py`.
+Following with the idea of generating different configurations in order to run the _WESTPA_ simulation, since _WESTPA_ requires a `/bstates` directory with all the initial states, this can be generated using the program `bstates.py`.

 ## REQUIREMENTS